Documentation Index

 Input Types

 Limit context to specific types of data entry points.
 This is useful when your context only applies to certain kinds of input handling.
-In the dashboard, these appear as checkboxes with the following labels:| Input Type | Description |
+In the dashboard, these appear as checkboxes under Advanced Settings:| Input Type | Description |

 |---|---|

-| HTTP_HANDLER | Web API endpoints and HTTP request handlers |
+| HTTP Handler | Web API endpoints and HTTP request handlers |

-| FILE_HANDLER | File upload and file system input processing |
+| File Handler | File upload and file system input processing |

-| STDIN_HANDLER | Command-line stdin and pipe input |
+| Stdin Handler | Command-line stdin and pipe input |

-| BROWSER_DATA | Client-side browser input (cookies, local storage, DOM) |
+| Browser Data | Client-side browser input (cookies, local storage, DOM) |

-| WEBSOCKET | WebSocket message handlers |
+| WebSocket | WebSocket message handlers |

-| SOCKET | Raw TCP/UDP socket connections |
+| Socket | Raw TCP/UDP socket connections |

-| CLI_ARGUMENT | Command-line arguments and flags |
+| CLI Argument | Command-line arguments and flags |

-| MOBILE_INPUTS | Mobile application user input |
+| Mobile Inputs | Mobile application user input |

 Context Scope